jamesosullivan/stylometry/README.md

 Burrows's Delta is based on standardised most-frequent-word frequencies.
 The scripts now use relative frequency per 1,000 tokens by default to reduce text-length effects.
 If you need strict continuity with the older scripts, use `--raw-counts`.

 The embedding script is exploratory.
 SentenceTransformer embeddings capture semantic and stylistic signals together, so PCA clusters should not be treated as pure style attribution without further validation.

+## License

+This project is licensed under the MIT License.

+Copyright (c) 2024 James O'Sullivan.

+See the `LICENSE` file for the full license text.
+In summary, the MIT License permits use, copying, modification, merging, publication, distribution, sublicensing, and sale of copies of the software, provided that the copyright notice and permission notice are included in copies or substantial portions of the software.
+The software is provided without warranty.

 ## Troubleshooting